|

 Florida - Japan Relationship

 The number of Japanese nationals in Florida is increasing.
-In 2007, over 6,000 Japanese were registered at the Consulate-General of Japan in Miami but the actual number is believed to be as high as 10,000.
-According to the 2000 official Census, there were 13,977 people of Japanese descent living in Florida.
+In 2012, over 9,000 Japanese were registered at the Consulate-General of Japan in Miami.
+According to the 2010 official Census, there were 13,224 people of Japanese descent living in Florida.

 Japan is one of Florida’s top trading partners and trade between the regions is steadily increasing.
-Top imported merchandise from Japan to Florida includes vehicles and machinery while top exported merchandise from Florida to Japan are fertilizers and citrus fruit.
-Japan is the 15th leading destination of Florida-origin exports.
+Top imported merchandise from Japan to Florida includes vehicles and machinery while top exported merchandise from Florida to Japan are citrus fruit and fertilizers.
+Japan is the 19th leading destination of Florida-origin exports.

 (billions of dollars)